Orientation International Students

 Note: Bank of the West has an ATM in the upstairs Kerr Student Center (KSC) at Westmont.

-Sarah is a senior at Westmont and an Economics/Business and Sociology double major.
+Sarah graduated with an Economics/Business and Sociology double major.
 She is a Third Culture Kid (TCK), and has lived in France, Morocco, California, and Colorado.
 She hopes you have an excellent and transformational time at Westmont.

 Tips and Tricks for the non-American living in America: